Qutbal is a historical village in Fateh Jang tehsil (

 There is no such impressive haveli in the whole of Fatah Jang tehsil (Attock District).
 One of the distinctive features of the Mari is the tower on the top of the haveli which, in Potohari havelis, is generally square or octagonal.
 The havelis in Daultala and Kontrila in Gujar Khan, Khem Singh Bedi haveli in Kallar Syedan and Wah have towers for taking a panoramic view of the surroundings and enjoying the morning and evening breeze in the summers.

 “The haveli was turned into government girls primary school when the owner of the building migrated to India,” said Muhammad Ramzan Mughal.

 Much of the painting work is now damaged.
 Floral paintings on the façade of the haveli are also in a bad condition.
 The wooden doors of the haveli are all gone.
 The wood carvings found on the windows and the ceiling of the haveli are also in a bad state of preservation.

 All these historical buildings are victims of neglect.
 Authorities should take note of the crumbling condition of the temple, Samadhi and haveli.
-The haveli being used as a school needs to be repaired as it is serving a purpose and is a landmark of the history of the village.
+The haveli was used as a school needs to be repaired as it was serving a purpose and is a landmark of the history of the village.

 The author is Research Anthropologist at Pakistan Institute of Development Economics (PIDE), Islamabad.
 He may be contacted at firstname.lastname@example.org